-Annual Improvements to IFRS Standards 2018-2020:
+• Annual Improvements to IFRS Standards 2018-2020:

 IFRS 1 First -time Adoption of International Financial Reporting Standards - amendments to subsidiary as a first-time adopter.
-No anticipated impact on the Authority's accounts.

 IFRS 9 Financial Instruments - amendment to fees in the 10% test for derecognition of financial liabilities.
-No anticipated impact on the Authority's accounts.

 IFRS 16 Leases - amendment to lease incentives.
-No anticipated impact on the Authority's accounts.

 IAS 16 Property, Plant and Equipment - Amendments to the treatment of amounts received from the sale of items produced while preparing an asset for its intended use.
-No significant impact anticipated on the Authority's Accounts ments to IFRS 3 Business Combinations - Amendments to the definition of a business.